ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/dataviz2.md

 <details open>
 <summary>👀 My Analysis </summary>

-  ▪️ We can see from the chart that from 1995 to 2021, the General Government Debt-to-GDP Ratio is on an overall upward trend, although there are ups and downs in each country.
+  ▪️ We can see from the chart that from 1995 to 2021, the General Government Debt-to-GDP Ratio is on an overall upward trend, although there are ups and downs in each country.<br>

   ▪️ In this chart, we can get the trend of the Debt-to-GDP Ratio of each country, but it is difficult to observe the specific value by the naked eye.
-However, by putting the mouse on the corresponding point of the dynamic chart, the corresponding value of Debt-to-GDP Ratio can be surfaced, which helps the audience to get more information.
+However, by putting the mouse on the corresponding point of the dynamic chart, the corresponding value of Debt-to-GDP Ratio can be surfaced, which helps the audience to get more information.<br>

 </details>